Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

 We let these people have so much power over us.
 Maybe it's your boss who is constantly on you, berating you, and making you feel small.
 Maybe they are intimidating and hard to deal with every time they get ahold of you.

 Play a mental game with yourself.
 Envision that person you really dislike in a compromising way.
 They may look big and bad in the work environment, but maybe they go home and wear a flannel onesie.
-Maybe they sit on the toilet for 30 minutes every morning just to go to the bathroom.
 They are human after all, right?
-Picture them outside of their ego-feeding domain.

 Go burn off some stress in a healthy manner.
 Do you work out?
 Take your anger and frustration out on your weight lifting activity.
 Use it to get juiced and pumped.
 There's no better workout than one that is totally fueled by passion—even if it's displeasure.
 It's better to purge your emotions in a healthy manner than to keep them bottled up.

 This is the most important lesson of all.
-When I really could not stand one of my coworkers—she always used to greet me in a high-pitched voice, sabotage my work, and micromanage me—I finally looked at her with compassion.
-I thought, "Wow, here is someone who has been doing the same job for 20 years, is outside of this work demographic, probably feels threatened by fresh minds and sharp skills, and probably feels inadequate.
-That too, and she probably is trying hard to fit in.
+When I really could not stand one of my coworkers—she always used to greet me in a high-pitched voice, sabotage my work with endless distractions against a deadline, and micromanage me—I finally looked at her with compassion.
+I thought, "Maybe she is overcompensating and trying hard to fit in.
 She doesn't know how to interact with me and doesn't understand me."